Anger in Judaism

 Anger in Judaism is treated as a negative trait to be avoided whenever possible.
 The subject of anger is treated in a range of Jewish sources, from the Hebrew Bible and Talmud to the rabbinical law, Kabbalah, Hasidism, and contemporary Jewish sources.

-Hebrew Bible
+Torah

 In the Book of Genesis, the patriarch Jacob condemned the anger that had arisen in his sons Simeon and Levi: "Cursed be their anger, for it was fierce; and their wrath, for it was cruel."

 Some Bible commentators point to God's punishment of Moses, not allowing him to enter the Land of Israel, as being due to Moses's anger at the Jewish people.
 This anger caused Moses to forget the word of God, curse the Israelites, and ultimately bring death on himself.

 Talmudic literature

 Restraining oneself from anger is seen as noble and desirable, as Ethics of the Fathers states: